Involutions on a surface of general type with $p_g=q=0$, $K^2=7$: Classification of branch divisors and quotient surfaces

 \begin{lemma}[Theorem 3.3 in \cite{RSMN}] Let $W$ be a smooth rational surface and let $N_{1},\dots,N_{k}\subset W$ be disjoint nodal curves.
 Then\\ (i) $k\le \rho(W)-1$, and equality holds if and only if $W={\mathbb F}_2$;\\ (ii) if $k=\rho(W)-2$ and $\rho(W)\ge 5$, then $k$ is even. \end{lemma}

 \begin{lemma}[Proposition 4.1 in \cite{RSMN} and Remark 4.3 in \cite{PSMN}] Let $W$ be a surface with $p_{g}(W)=q(W)=0$ and $\kappa(W)\geq0$, and let $N_{1},\dots,N_{k}\subset W$ be disjoint nodal curves.
-Then\\ (i) $k\le \rho(W)-2$ unless $W$ is a fake projective plane;\\ (ii) $k=\rho(W)-2$, then $W$ is minimal unless $W$ is the blow-up of a fake projective plane at one point or at two infinitely near points. \end{lemma}
+Then\\ (i) $k\le \rho(W)-2$ unless $W$ is a fake projective plane;\\ (ii) if $k=\rho(W)-2$, then $W$ is minimal unless $W$ is the blowing-up of a fake projective plane at one point or at two infinitely near points. \end{lemma}